Gametoast/Documentation/StarWarsBattlefrontII/documentation/Battlefront2_scripting_system.md

 This function deletes the specified Timer.
 Do not use the timer after destroying it!

-&quot;Why?&quot;
+"Why?"

-&quot;It would be bad.&quot;
+"It would be bad."

-&quot;I&#39;m fuzzy on the whole good/bad thing.
-What do you mean &#39;bad&#39;?&quot;
+"I&#39;m fuzzy on the whole good/bad thing.
+What do you mean &#39;bad&#39;?"

-&quot;Try to imagine all life as you know it stopping instantaneously and every molecule in your body exploding at the speed of light.&quot;
+"Try to imagine all life as you know it stopping instantaneously and every molecule in your body exploding at the speed of light."

-&quot;Total protonic reversal…&quot;
+"Total protonic reversal…"

-&quot;Right, that&#39;s bad.
+"Right, that&#39;s bad.
 Okay, all right, important safety tip.
-Thanks Egon.&quot;
+Thanks Egon."

 ### StartTimer (name or timer)